faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

     Much remains to be determined about how daily life will change as people adjust to a drier normal.
 But officials are warning the situation is dire and could lead to even more severe limits later in the year.
     ```

-14. This time the model should respond with an appropriate classification, even without instructions.
+14. This time, the model should respond with an appropriate classification, even without instructions.
     > **Note:** If you notice a delay in the response, try clearing the chat and starting again.

 ### Task 4: Configure your application